-However, increasingly certifications and training programs are becoming a ‘thing to add in your resume’, and not delivering the value they are supposed to bring.
+However, increasingly certifications (or rather ITIL certification) and training programs are becoming a ‘thing to add in your resume’, and not delivering the value they are supposed to bring.
 During my casual conversations at events and meet-ups, a common underlying theme has been about the mismatch between performance of people (with certifications) and the knowledge they have gained from those certifications.

 Given the above premise, does having an ITIL certification really help you professionally?
 Does an ITIL certification really solve everything?
 Here’s my take on whether an ITIL certification is worth the buck and time!

 ITIL certification is split into five stages, namely foundation, practitioner, intermediate, expert and master levels.
 Each of these levels has different requirements for appearing, clearing and is awarded with a specific set of credits.
 For instance, one needs to have a total of 22 credits to be certified as an expert.
 Apart from these, there are complementary certifications that help you reach the expert level faster.
 Here’s an overview of the various levels and credits.

 Is getting ITIL certified and being successful linear?

 Let’s get this straight – getting a certification is not rocket science in today’s day and age.
 A certification merely demonstrates that you’ve studied and cleared the examination.
 It doesn’t give you wings and doesn’t solve all of the world’s problems.
 One of the primary reasons why certifications and other training programs are losing their relevance is that it’s possible to pass the certification and still not learn ANYTHING practical about the subject.